strawberry-graphql/strawberry/docs/integrations/sanic.md

     name: str
 ```

-Here we are returning a Query where the name is "Patrick", so we when requesting
+Here we configure a Query where requesting the `name` field will return `"Patrick"`
-the field name we'll return "Patrick" in this case.
+through the custom root value.

 ## process_result